jhupsycholing/mturk-microbatcher/README.md

   - Automatically create and add subjects to Qualifications corresponding to which of your HITs they've completed
     - This is useful for whitelisting and blacklisting subjects from past experiments
   - Keep track of completed HITs and HITs in progress (e.g. subjects remaining, pending, completed, subjects per list, etc.)
-  - Expire, Delete, or Approve Assignments for a given HIT
+  - Expire or Delete HITs
+  - Approve, Reject, and Award Bonuses to Turkers
   - Switch easily between Sandbox and Mechanical Turk

 This first release of the microbatcher is designed specifically for Ibex experiments, but it contains helper functions for custom experiments that the researcher can host directly from the server.
 We use the application for this purpose in our lab, and we will provide a dummy example soon that fully demonstrates this alternative functionality.